gogre/irgo/README.md

 **Propagate colour control =**
-Until no new coloured points or links are discovered, repeat123
+Until no new coloured points or links are discovered, repeat 1,2,3
-...1. a newly-coloured point colours its links;
+...1. a newly-coloured point colours its links *a stone is a coloured point*
 ...2. an uncoloured empty point [edge point],
 .........at least 3 [2] of whose links are same-coloured
 .........and none opposite-coloured,
-......is coloured;
+......is coloured
 ...3. an uncoloured link connecting 2 uncoloured points,
 .........each of which has at least one coloured link
 .........and no opposite-colored links,
-......is coloured;
+......is coloured
 if a link becomes coloured by both colours,
 ...its colour is neutralised.

-**Circumscribe clusters and eyes =**
+**Circumscribe clusters =**
 clusters.numberof := 0;
-for point in b do
+foreach point in board do
+...if every(point.link) is same-colour then ......point.colour := colour-controlled
-...if all-links(point) are same-colour or neutral then
+...if every(point.link) is same-colour or neutral then
-......for each coloured-link(point) do
-......if member(otherpoint(link, point), cluster)
+......foreach (point.link.otherpoint) do
-.........# ie the point at the other end of the link
+......... *ie the point at the other end of the link* ......if member(point.link.otherpoint, cluster)
-......then add(point, cluster)
+......then add(point, point.link.otherpoint.cluster)
+...if member(point, clusterA) and member(point, clusterB) then unite(clusterA,clusterB)
 ......else makenewcluster(point)

 **Identify and mark obviously dead stones =**